 Maybe you need some glitter in your life right now?

-Everything she touches sparkles.
+Everything my granddaughter touches sparkles.
 Not a bad life lesson for many adults.

-We like birds too.
-We bought binoculars and put up birdhouses for bird watching.
+Since we enjoy interesting projects and like birds, we bought binoculars and put up birdhouses for bird watching.

 The updated punch of rainbow makes our youngest granddaughter happy .